electricimp/examples/Intro to Squirrel Applications/Ex2 - Simple Remote Monitoring Application/README.md

 * How to use Electric Imp libraries
 * How to use a Hardware Abstraction Layer (HAL)
 * How to write a `class` in Squirrel
-* How to configure sensors to take sychonous readings
+* How to configure sensors to take synchronous readings
 * How to send data between device and agent
 * How to send data to Initial State